 I look forward to working with the college community, President Assanis, Provost Carlson and other colleagues at UD to enhance our students' educational experience, to continue to pursue exciting discoveries, deliver impactful research and advance the mission of the University.

 CEOE Committees & Their Work

 In July 2015, the Acting Dean of CEOE formed a college-level Committee on Diversity.
 The committee was renamed and membership updated in the summer of 2020.

 The committee supports the university-wide effort to develop and implement policies that, over long time periods, will enhance the diversity on our campus and ensure we are truly a welcoming, inclusive learning community that reflects our region and country.

-Saleem Ali, Professor, Geography and Spatial Sciences Department and CEOE ADVANCE Fellow
+Saleem Ali, Chair, Geography and Spatial Sciences Department

-Jennifer Biddle, Associate Professor, School of Marine Science & Policy
+Hayden Boettcher, Graduate Student, School of Marine Science and Policy